Forescout/eyeExtend-Connect/Elastic/README.md

 The eyeExtend Connect Elastic App is an integration tool designed to seamlessly connect Forescout data with Elastic, enhancing your organization's data management and security capabilities.
 This app allows you to efficiently push endpoint data from Forescout into Elastic, enabling comprehensive visibility and analysis within your Elastic environment.

+## Version History

+### Version 0.2.0
+**Changes:**
+- **Data Stream Update**: Default datastream changed from `forescout.log` to `forescout.host` for better alignment with Elastic conventions
+- **Enhanced Data Processing**:
+  - Added automatic timestamp to property tags for each host record
+  - Modified message structure to send property_tags as JSON string in message field
+  - Added tag-based metadata for data processing control
+- **New Configuration Options**:
+  - **Preserve Original Event**: Option to preserve raw copy of the original event in the `event.original` field
+  - **Preserve Duplicate Custom Field**: Option to preserve `forescout.host` fields that were copied to Elastic Common Schema (ECS) fields

 ## Requirements
 The App has been primarily validated using:
 - Elastic Stack v9.2.3